How to Use an AI Interview Copilot Ethically: Prep Workflow & Interview Notes

 Mistake 1: Over-Reliance

 The copilot should enhance your natural performance, not replace it.
-If you find yourself waiting for suggestions before saying anything, you are relying too heavily on the tool.
-Practice answering questions without it, and use it as a supplement.
+If you cannot answer without AI, you are relying too heavily on the tool.
+Practice answering questions in Interview Coach first, and treat the copilot as preparation support rather than a script.

 Mistake 4: Not Testing Audio Capture